Sonal808/Cypress01/README.md

 a
 https://github.com/Sonal808/Cypress01/tree/master

-Also I have attached the zip folder if the repo download in not success full.
+Also I have attached the zip folder if the repo download is not success full.

 Before running the cypress test these are prerequisites.